straitie/Magpie/README.md

 ### Exploration
 Look at the code.
 See how the if statement assigns a value to the response and returns that response.
 The method getRandomResponse picks a response from a group of String objects.

+### Pseudocode
+Before you alter the code, write out pseudocode for your solution.

 ### Exercises
 Alter the code:
 - Have it respond “Tell me more about your pets” when the statement contains the word “dog” or “cat.”
 For example, a possible statement and response would be: